-According to the website Word-Detective, by the mid to late-1800s, the word ‘nut’ was slang to mean a person’s head.
-Not long after, it looks like it also acquired the meaning of someone who was not acting right in the head, e.g., a person acting strange or crazy might be described as “nuts” or being “off their nut.”
+According to the website Word-Detective, by the mid to late-1800s, the word “nut” was slang to mean a person’s head.
+Not long after, it looks like the word also acquired the meaning of someone who wasn’t acting right in the head; e.g., a person acting strange or crazy might be described as “nuts” or being “off their nut.”

-Here are examples of this idiom used in sentences:
+Here are examples of this idiom in sentences:

-Most of the time, these quotes will come from books, poems, or newspapers.
+Note: The exact origin of many common phrases and sayings are unknown.
+That is, sometimes it is impossible to figure out who coined a certain phrase or how it became an idiom in the first place.
+Still though, the oldest quote of the expression being used should be listed on the page.
 These quotes indicate how far back in time an expression goes.
-So, for instance, if a certain expression was written in a book from 1645 and it’s quoted, then the saying is at least that old.
+So, for instance, if an expression was written in a book from 1645 and it’s quoted on here, then that means the saying is at least that old.